 To Spot A Narcissist, Instinct Is King

-Above all, it is important to spot the narcissist’s manipulations in the flow of the relationship.
+Above all, it is important to recognise the narcissist’s manipulations in the flow of the relationship.

 Because we naturally expect that others will treat us as they want to be treated (the golden rule), we brush away our doubt, hoping to maintain the relationship momentum.